amaiya/ktrain/FAQ.md

 ### How do I resume training from a saved checkpoint?

+This answer shows different ways to save/reload a model and resume training.

 #### Method 1: Using Predictor API (works for any model)
 ```python